SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ### Alerts

-If **Alerts** option is enabled, for a given service its status will be influenced by the presence of active alerts (or those, which have been resolved within the selected time range) associated with the service.
+If the **Alerts** option is enabled, the status of a service will be influenced by the presence of active alerts (or those, which have been resolved within the selected time range) associated with the service.

 <img src={useBaseUrl('/img/traces/enable-alerts.png')} alt="alerts_host_list" style={{border: '1px solid black'}} width="400"/>